-Steven Siegel is a Partner at Weller Development Partners since its inception in 2017.
-In this capacity, he oversees day-to-day operations of the company including master planning, development, construction, leasing, finance, communications, and new business development.
+Steven Siegel is a Special Projects Lead at Weller Development Partners.
+In this capacity, he oversees large scale, complicated projects and drives new business development opportunities.
 Steve led the negotiation and structuring of Goldman Sachs’ $233 million equity investment in Port Covington as well as the $660 million Tax Increment Financing investment by the City.

 Steve has over 25 years of development, finance, and public policy experience with expertise in executing public-private development transactions.
 Prior to joining Weller Development Partners, Mr. Siegel served as Executive Vice President at Sagamore Development Company after acting as Senior Advisor to the principals beginning in 2012.
 As Executive Vice President, Mr. Siegel led the transaction, legislative and public relations efforts related to the development of the 128-key luxury Sagamore Pendry Hotel and assembled and led Port Covington project team by overseeing the master planning and entitlements, public and private financing, strategic planning, and policy and lobbying teams.